-- In the case of inclement weather the RC may cancel racing no sooner than 1pm on Sunday and 6pm on Wednesday - Determine the wind direction(s) and consider possible racecourses. - Have a properly rated and sized life jacket for each person on both the RC boat and the chase boat. - Make sure there is enough gasoline for both boats. - Ensure the ARS (Ollie)starter is on board, operative and review the instructions. - Make sure the chase boat has oars, a wind pennant, a towline, and an anchor. - Make sure the RC boat has score sheets, pencils, flags, shapes, clock, stopwatch, spare stopwatch, horn, HSC handbook and anchors. - Take three (3) orange marks and a yellow mark. - Make sure the two-way radios are operating and that you know how the two-way radios work. - It is recommended that the RC take a cell phone along on the RC Boat.
+- o In the case of inclement weather the RC may cancel racing no sooner than 1:00pm for the Sunday Series and 5:30pm for the on Twilight Spring and Summer Series, or :00pm Twilight Fall Series - o Determine the wind direction(s) and consider possible racecourses. - Have a properly rated and sized life jacket for each person on both the RC and safety boats. - Make sure there is enough gasoline for both boats. - o Ensure the ASRS is on board, operative and review the instructions. - o Make sure the safety boat(s) has oars, a wind pennant, a towline, and an anchor. - o Make sure the RC boat has score sheets, pencils, flags, shapes, clock, stopwatch, spare stopwatch, horn, HSC handbook and anchors. - o Take three (3) orange marks and a yellow mark. - o Make sure the two-way radios are operating and that you know how the two-way radios work. - o It is recommended that the RC take a cell phone along on the RC Boat.